GallagherSecurity/cc-rest-docs/training/README.md

 When updating a schedule you must replace its entire list of day categories and times.
 This is quite different from how you normally update lists via this API.
-The JSON schema allows room for us to accept the normal style as a future enhancement, but in 8.40 you must replace all a schedule’s schedules at the same time.
+The JSON schema allows room for us to accept the normal style as a future enhancement, but in 8.40 you must replace all a schedule's schedules at the same time.
 That suits our target use-case, which was for an integration to download the schedule, de-serialise it into an object model, change some part of it, then re-serialise and upload it back.